Skip to content

 • Release tags use emulebb-vMAJOR.MINOR.PATCH for stable releases and emulebb-vMAJOR.MINOR.PATCH-rc.N or emulebb-vMAJOR.MINOR.PATCH-beta.N for prereleases.

-• The executable inside packages remains emulebb.exe; do not put the version number in the executable filename.
+• The standard package executable remains emulebb.exe; the diagnostics package executable is emulebb-diagnostics.exe.
+Do not put the version number in executable filenames.

 • Runtime artifact renames are strict unless the user explicitly requests compatibility aliases; do not add dual writes or fallback opens for retired filenames by default.